ReubenNarad/pricing_transformer/README.md

 ## Notes:

-- We use OpenAI's Gym library for simulating environments
 - The base transformer model is GPT2 via 🤗 Transformers
 - We use wandb for tracking loss on runs